Mike Christian: Return to radio

-In June 2013, Southern Cross Austereo awarded Christian the Next Top Jock award, a decision that was criticised in the Australian media.
+In June 2013, Southern Cross Austereo awarded Christian the Next Top Jock award.
+This decision was criticised in the Australian media.
 Australian National Communications Minister Stephen Conroy told a Melbourne radio station "I think there’s a bit of bad taste involved there.
 There were some very serious consequences of what was a prank and to be seen to be rewarding people so soon after such an event, I think, is just in bad taste."

-In 2015, Christian returned to 2Day FM as a staff announcer.
+In 2015, Christian returned to 2Day FM as an announcer.

+Departure from Austereo and lawsuit

+On 28 February 2025, while at 2Day FM, he was made redundant by the networker Southern Cross Austereo ending his 20+ year tenure with the company.
+Five months later, Christian launched a lawsuit against Southern Cross Austereo claiming their redundancy process was "not genuine".
+The lawsuit also alleged contraventions of the Fair Work Act and whistleblower protections.